-He apparently bought a round pink bed because she adored the color pink and so did he.
+It is said he bought a round pink bed because she adored the color pink, and so did he.
 He loved her and she loved him.
-They starred in a movie together and the chemistry was explosive on and off-screen.
+They starred in a movie together, and the chemistry was explosive on and off-screen.
 It wasn’t just sex.
 It was a trusting friendship that endured until his sad, premature death.

 Of course I’m talking about Elvis Presley and Ann-Margret.

-Their story began with the filming of Viva Las Vegas and ended with Elvis choosing to put duty, expectations and promises (his engagement to Priscilla) before a passionate, unequaled love…but a bond had been cemented that glued them together in a profound, deep, loyal, abiding understanding and acceptance that could not be dissolved.
+Their story began with the filming of Viva Las Vegas and ended with Elvis choosing to put duty, expectations, and promises (his engagement to Priscilla) before a passionate, unequaled love.
+But a bond had been cemented.
+It glued them together in a profound, deep, loyal, abiding understanding and acceptance that could not be dissolved.

 I find their story beautiful and heartbreaking.